rrthomas/mit/README.md

 ## Bugs and comments

-Please send bug reports (preferably as [GitHub issues](https://github.com/rrthomas/mit/issues)) and comments.
-I’m especially interested to know of portability bugs.
+Please file bugs, if you can, as [GitHub issues](https://github.com/rrthomas/mit/issues).

+The maintainer welcomes comments; please see the top of this file for the email address.